Livadia is a municipality of Larnaka that is built in the north of the city at an altitude of about fifteen metres.

 Photo: Yiota Kutulas

 Cultural movement in Livadia has been observed since the 1940s, when young people from the community wanted to engage in theatrical performances to offer entertainment to their fellow villagers.
-As a result, today the Municipality of Livadia founded the following: theater workshop, painting workshop, mandolin, municipal philharmonic and finally the AGO, where 500 young people and new people are employed in six different sports.
+As a result, today the Municipality of Livadia founded the following: theater workshop, painting workshop, mandolin, municipal philharmonic and finally the AGO, where 500 people are employed in six different sports.

 Photo: Kyriaki Gregoriou